dylanpieper/chatalot/README.md

 When using parallel processing with `chat_future`, there's a trade-off between performance and safety:

--   **Maximum Performance**: Setting `chunk_size` equal to the number of prompts results in a 4-5x faster processing speed
+-   **Maximum Performance**: Setting `chunk_size` equal to the number of prompts results in a 4-5x faster processing speed but will not save state as a file until all chats are processed

 ``` r
 chat$batch(prompts, chunk_size = length(prompts))
 ```

--   **Maximum Safety**: Using a smaller `chunk_size` ensures state is saved more frequently, allowing recovery if something goes wrong (default: number of prompts / 10)
+-   **Maximum Safety**: Using a smaller `chunk_size` ensures state is saved to the disk more frequently, allowing recovery if something goes wrong (default: number of prompts / 10)

 #### Naming Note